-In this study, we considered three types of biological macromolecules: folded proteins, intrinsically disordered proteins (IDP) and nucleic acids.
-To construct a training set we have prepared experimentally determined atomic models of the macromolecules.
-Each model was examined for connectivity, models with domains separated by more than 7Å were excluded.
+In this study, we considered three types of biological macromolecules: folded proteins, IDPs and nucleic acids.
+To construct a training set we have utilized experimentally determined atomic models of the macromolecules available from respective databases.
+Each model was examined for connectivity and models with domains separated by more than 7Å were excluded.
 Heteroatoms were removed from all models.

 Folded proteins.